Aid for soundproofing work on a dwelling near an airport

 Once you have received the letter giving you the aid, you must have the work done within a maximum of 2 years.

-You will receive financial assistance upon completion of all the work, and after having sent all invoices to the airport operator by registered letter with notice of receipt.
+You will receive the financial assistance once all the work has been completed and all the invoices have been sent to the airport operator.
+These invoices must be sent by registered letter with notice of receipt.

 Who can help me?